gitter-badger/caddydev/README.md

 -------|--------
 name | Name of the middleware
-description | What does your middleware do import | go import path repository | middleware repository directive | keyword to register middleware in Caddyfile after (optional) | priority of middleware.
+description | What does your middleware do import | go get compatible import path repository | source code repository directive | keyword to register middleware in Caddyfile after (optional) | priority of middleware (for development purpose only).
 What directive should it be placed after.

 ### Note
-caddydev is still in active development and can still change significantly.
+caddydev is in active development and can still change significantly.

 ### Disclaimer
 This software is provided as-is and you assume all risk.